Vasu2803k/DataScience_Resource/README.md

 # DataScience_Resource
-This repo is a compilation of various models with the practical implementation in python Download this repository to learn and work on machine learning and deep learning models or Fork to add a copy of this repo on your github
+-> This repo is a compilation of various models with the practical implementation in python.
+-> Download this repository to learn and work on machine learning and deep learning models or -> Fork to add a copy of this repo on your github
-File formats .py and .ipynb and datasets used are added to the repo Feel free to approach me on email: katravathvasu000@gmail.com or linkedin: https://www.linkedin.com/in/katravathvasu/
+-> Both file formats .py and .ipynb are available in this repo Feel free to approach me on email: katravathvasu000@gmail.com or linkedin: https://www.linkedin.com/in/katravathvasu/

 Note: